xianghui/javascript101/content/lessons/1-6-arrays.md

 `push()` allows us to add item(s) to the end of the array and `unshift()` allows us to add item(s) to the start of the array.
-Both methods modify the array directly and returns the new length of array.
+Both methods modify the array directly and return the new length of the array.

 ```javascript
 //push() and unshift() modifies the original array directly